The twilight of human rights law

 There are other ways of helping poor people in foreign countries.
 Probably the most effective way is opening our borders to migration.
 Foreign migrant workers can earn five or ten times what they make in their home countries; they also send much of their earnings back as remittances, which form a substantial percentage of GDP in the poorest countries.
 Human rights advocates often pressure countries with guest worker systems to grant guest workers the full panoply of rights.
 But if governments are obligated to give generous rights to migrant workers, they will often choose to keep them out, harming them and their families.
 In this as in so many cases, the rigid utopianism of human rights is at war with simple, politically feasible means for helping the worst off.
 As Shakespeare put it, “striving to better, oft we mar what’s well.”

 Eric Posner is Kirkland and Ellis Distinguished Service Professor of Law at the University of Chicago Law School.
-He is the author of several books, including the recently published The Twilight of Human Rights Law.
+He is the author of several books, including The Twilight of Human Rights Law.